 Table of Contents[Hide][Show]

-8 Best Things to do in Monterey, California
+14 Top Things to Do in Monterey California

-My family of 6 (with four kids from 1 to 13) discovered plenty to do that pleased a wide range of ages.
-There is so much to experience in Monterey that only two days in this incredible area just isn’t long enough to see it all!
-When you have only 2 days, here are the 8 best things to do in Monterey California.
+My family of 6 discovered plenty to do that pleased a wide range of ages.
+We made the west coast road trip from our hometown of San Diego.
+There is so much to experience in Monterey that only two days in this incredible area definitely isn’t long enough to see it all!

 When most people mention things to do in Monterey, California, generally the first question is, “Are you going to the aquarium?”
 Yes, a visit to the Monterey Bay Aquarium is a must, even if you’ve been to other aquariums in the past.